kuerbis/Term-Choose-p6/README.md

 ### meta-items

-*meta_items* expects as its value a list of indexes (integers).
+*meta-items* expects as its value a list of indexes (integers).
 List-elements correlating to these indexes can not be marked with the SpaceBar or with the right mouse key but if one of these elements is the highlighted item it is added to the chosen items when Return is pressed.

 Elements greater than the last index of the list are ignored.